possatti/monitoring/README.md

 ## Watching NVIDIA GPUs

-For some time I used [nvidia2graphite](https://github.com/possatti/nvidia2graphite).
-It worked reasonably well, but I [forked it](https://github.com/possatti/nvidia2graphite), so that I could make some changes of my own, like: fixed power readings; fixed crashing when graphite is not already there; enabled restarting of the service.
+For some time I used [nvidia2graphite](https://github.com/stefan-k/nvidia2graphite).
+It worked reasonably well, but I [forked it](https://github.com/possatti/nvidia2graphite), so that I could make some changes of my own, like: fixed power readings; fixed crashing when graphite is not already up; enabled restarting of the service.

 There is an official C plugin for Collectd, but it doesn't come with apt's package yet, and it is very limited on what you can get.